 There will inevitably be times when the stock market has its ups and downs.
-But even during those down times, that doesn’t mean it’s the right time to sell your stock.
+But even during those downtimes, that doesn’t mean it’s the right time to sell your stock.
 However, if you feel that you need to sell your stock, you could always use this Fonds App (fund app) to sell your stocks and potentially purchase new ones.

 Kinney says that the minimum amount of time you should expect to have your money in stocks is two to three years – but ideally, it should about seven years or more.
 That’s because, the advisers explain, any seven-year period with a balanced portfolio won’t yield a negative return.
 That even was true for seven-year periods that include 2008 and 2009.

 “I think there seems to be some sentiment that the younger generation is a little leery of the stock market because they have lived through 08,” Wo says.
 “It is important to know that even these rolling (seven-year) periods that include 08 have not had a negative return.”

 “You have got to really look at it for the long term,” Choy adds.

 Leave emotions out of it

 People might buy into certain stocks because they like to use those products or wear that brand of clothing, or even just because it’s something that they’re familiar with.
 CKW advisers explain that this isn’t the best way to make investment decisions.

 “You might own Hawaiian Electric or Matson (stock) because it’s in your home town,” Kinney explains.
 “You have that bias toward your country, too – you feel comfortable owning U.S. stock, so even if international (stock) is going to outperform, you are less likely to allocate toward international.”

 Having a balanced, diversified portfolio will help investors avoid those pitfalls.